CmdrDats/clj-minecraft/README.md

  - Add 'find-event' and 'describe-event' for making events easier to poke at from the REPL
  - Moved the materials to items.clj
- - The item-stack function in items.clj uses get-material o This makes creating a specific itemstack straightforward and consistent (item-stack [:wood :jungle] 2)
+ - The item-stack function in items.clj uses get-material
+   - This makes creating a specific itemstack straightforward and consistent (item-stack [:wood :jungle] 2)
  - Tweak the recipes to use get-material, to make recipe material definitions very precise
  - Add some class helpers in util.clj

 09 December 2012:
- - Implement first version of recipe wrapper functions o Support for both shaped and unshaped recipes from the same function. o Doesn't support more complex materials, like Wood (that has type) yet.
+ - Implement first version of recipe wrapper functions
+   - Support for both shaped and unshaped recipes from the same function.
+   - Doesn't support more complex materials, like Wood (that has type) yet.

 08 December 2012:
  - Finished work on Commands

 07 December 2012:
- - Lots of work on the command abstractions: o Common type autocompletion o Hardcoded list autocompletion o Function result autocompleion o On command dispatch, convert to known types before calling command function o NOTE: The command autocompletion and type conversion will change slightly soon to allow for a more customized open system where plugins can contribute with their own defmulti's
+ - Lots of work on the command abstractions:
+   - Common type autocompletion
+   - Hardcoded list autocompletion
+   - Function result autocompleion
+   - On command dispatch, convert to known types before calling command function
+   - NOTE: The command autocompletion and type conversion will change slightly soon to allow for a more customized open system where plugins can contribute with their own defmulti's
  - Implemented the /repl start|stop [port] command

-05 December 2012:
- - Rename project to be cljminecraft instead of clj-minecraft for consistency with ns
- - #2 Fix broadcastMessage typo
- - Implement logging colouring
- - Some logging cleanup
- - Groundwork for the command framework.

-03 December 2012:
- - Wrote the README, finally.

 ## Usage